Anonymous-582/RecAudit/readme.md

 ## How to use RecAudit?

 **Note**:  Before executing code, ensure that the path is set to ./RecStudio-main.
-We provide the required data, trained models, and evaluation results on the **ml-100k** dataset as a demo.
+We provide the required data, trained models, and evaluation results on the **movielens** dataset as a demo.
 In our source code, audit and surrogate models are called shadow models refer to other open-sourced codes in membership inference attack literature.

 ### 1. First, to train target and audit models, you can run: